 The Code of Student Conduct states the behavioral expectations and standards of conduct for all students.
 The rules pertain to the actions of individuals while they are students, either on or off the campus grounds.
-Therefore, a student who is off campus and charged with a civil or criminal offense where there is a nexus to the College may be subject to College disciplinary action.
+Therefore, a student who is off campus and charged with a civil or criminal offense where there is a nexus to the University may be subject to University disciplinary action.
 The student conduct officer shall use discretion regarding whether the Code of Student Conduct shall be applied to conduct occurring off campus.
 (Code of Student Conduct, p.
 1)

 SUNY Brockport may receive copies of off-campus tickets and arrest reports.
 If you are involved in an off-campus incident, you can expect to have a process in court as well as a student conduct hearing.
-Expect to receive communication from a student conduct staff member after the College has received your ticket/police report.
+Expect to receive communication from a student conduct staff member after the University has received your ticket/police report.

 You will have a court appearance in addition to a student conduct hearing.
 This page is intended to help you understand what to expect when you go to court.
 This document was crafted in collaboration with the Brockport Village Court.